SpiritXIV/Origins-Ascended/README.md

 - Impact: 3

 Powers:
-- Rocky Shell
+- Rocky Shell:
 You can protect you self very well.

-- Tiny Heart
+- Tiny Heart:
 Because of your size you are limited to two hearts.

-- Hard Rock
+- Hard Rock:
 Because you are as hard as a rock you have resistance two, and strangth one.

-- Tiny Rock
+- Tiny Rock:
 You are 20% the size of the normal player.

 ___________________________